pattonsgirl/CEG2410/LectureNotes/Week01-PCBuild.md

   - argument that if it's a quick project, renting cloud hardware is a good choice
 2. How large are the data sets (this helps determine RAM budget & data storage capacity)
 3. Are people sharing this system?
-  - job queques exist so that jobs can run as resources free up (SLURM)
+  - job queues exist so that jobs can run as resources free up (SLURM)

 ### Primary recommended OS & base software